open-contracting/standard/docs/schema/merging.md

 A **versioned value** thus describes a field's value in a specific release.

-For example, a tender release sets the value of `tender.value.amount`.
+For example, a tender release sets the `tender.value.amount`field:

 ```{jsoninclude} ../examples/amendments/tender.json
 :jsonpointer: /records/0/releases/0
 :expand: tag, tender, value
 ```

-Following the steps above, the versioned value of `tender.value.amount` is:
+Following the steps above, the versioned value of the `tender.value.amount` field is:

 ```{jsoninclude} ../examples/amendments/tender.json
 :jsonpointer: /records/0/versionedRelease/tender/value/amount/0